Lisa Ferry

 A graduate of the one-of-a-kind Moore College of Art and Design Masters in Art Education program with an Emphasis in Special Populations in 2016, Mrs. Ferry’s research entitled: Turning Anxiety into Creativity: Using Postmodern Principles to Alleviate Anxiety and Stress in the Art Curriculum and Beyond is published and she is honored to have been part of the program.
 In 2017 Mrs. Ferry was awarded the PAEA Outstanding Art Educator of the Year Award for Non-Public Schools.

-“My personal interests include painting, photography, sewing (including making my own clothes), yoga, gardening, training my dog, Picasso, to be a therapy dog, and watching my son race quarter midgets and micros,” Mrs. Ferry said.
-“I also volunteer at Lehigh Valley Quarter Midget Racing club as a flagger and pit steward.”
+“My personal interests include painting, photography, sewing (including making my own clothes), yoga, wellness arts, gardening, and watching/videotaping my son race sprint cars and micros on dirt,” Mrs. Ferry said.